lk-geimfari/mimesis/docs/advanced.rst

 two following ones we will introduce you to a tool, which immensely simplifies generating mock data, initial database loading and testing in general.

-**Mimesis** is a Python library, which helps generate synthetic data for various purposes.
-The library was written with the use of tools from the standard Python library, and therefore, it does not have any side dependencies.
-Currently the library supports over 33 languages and over 23 class providers, supplying various data.

 Generating data
 ---------------